-- NEW: Attorney says Iranian cameraman's family has fled Iran
+- Attorney says Iranian cameraman's family has fled Iran

 - O'Dwyer says he is working with U.S. authorities on behalf of Hassan Golkanbhan